Page updated 11-27-2017

 Confidentiality is vital to the practice of counseling and psychotherapy.
 Safe places are needed when what you say is private between you and your counselor and/or psychotherapist.
 Without safety, the environment in which you share your thoughts and feelings to process and work through the challenges you face is compromised.

 Under very specific circumstances, sometimes there will be exceptions.
 In general, who you are, your name and your demographics and all data associated with your past, present and future health PLUS more is protected by law.
 What is not protected are certain exceptions which is also written in the same law.
-Read on for more info.
+Read on for more basic information about HIPAA.

 Your protected health information and the exceptions to it are clearly established at the state and federal level under what’s called the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 All healthcare providers are subject to it, not just your counselor and/or psychotherapist.
 It is very detailed info.
 You can read about it directly from state and federal sources.
 Here are the links: